 Via car or own transport (from Manila)

-Alternatively, you can also have a joy ride to Bolinao through Iba (map directions below).
-Although longer route, guaranteed scenic and you will pass through the beautiful city of Zambales.
+Alternatively, you can take a joy ride to Bolinao through Iba (map directions below).
+Although it’s a longer route, I guarantee it’s a lovely, scenic route and you can pass through the beautiful city of Zambales.

 Where to Stay in Bolinao